ajclark/zap/README.md

 ## Why would I want this?
 Good use cases for Zap might be sending a large video file to someone on the other side of the globe as fast as possible.

-## What if I have multiple files across a high-RTT link?
+## What if I have multiple files to send across a high-RTT link?
 If you need to send multiple files then rclone or rsync is likely better suited.
-Note that to drive up the utilization of your network pipe you will have to use rsync in conjunction with xargs or GNU parallel, both are well documented.
+Note that to drive up the utilization of your network pipe you will have to use rsync in conjunction with xargs or GNU parallel.

 ## Does Zap help on low-RTT links?
 Yes.
 Take a look at the benchmarks below.
 A single file copy with scp might max out at 4Gbps on a local 10G LAN, where as Zap can drive 2x the throughput thanks to parallelism.